Dallas Drug Possession Attorney

 Experienced Defense Against Drug Possession Charges in Texas

 The state of Texas is extremely strict when it comes to drug crimes.
 One area in which a person can face serious penalties is for possession of a dangerous drug.
 The penalties for drug possession are found in Texas Health & Safety Code § 481.115-118 and § 481.121.
 For possession of less than 28 grams of a substance found in Penalty Group 4, an offender can face a sentence as small as a class B misdemeanor.
-For possession of an excessive amount of a substance under Penalty Group 1, however, the individual could face a life sentence.
+However, for possession of an excessive amount of a substance under Penalty Group 1, an individual could face a life sentence.

 Illegal substances listed in these Penalty Groups include, but are not limited to, the following: